rgardner/dotfiles/README.md

   -h, --help     show this help message and exit
 ```

+Run `just setup` and `just lint` to set up the environment and check for
+linting errors.

 ## What are Dotfiles?

 Dotfiles store the settings and configurations of command line utilities and